Moderator: Rules of Engagement

 Avoid using complex graphs or charts as part of your presentation.
 Rule: if you look at a chart/graph you want to use in your presentation from 25 feet away or beyond and it makes you squint, DON’T USE IT.
 If you can’t make sense of it your audience won’t be able to either.

 Avoid saying that a certain demographic or group within your industry is stupid or that you’re the only individual within your profession that really knows what’s going on.
 If you insist on doing so, you will not only segregate yourself from the rest of your industry (as in the source of your income) but you will most certainly insult some of the attendees.
 At the very least they will associate you with Dr. Evil.
 And they should.

 If you must insist on criticizing your industry or certain individuals/factions within it use indirect communication to do so, as in the pronoun IT vs. HE/SHE/THEY.

-Use nomilizations sparingly (as in a verb that you’ve somehow made into a noun), as in no more than two per sentence or you will put the audience in a trance; politicians are masters at this.
+Use nomilizations sparingly (as in a verb that you’ve somehow made into a noun), as in no more than one per sentence or you will put the audience in a trance.
+Politicians are masters at this.

 If you tell a joke make sure it’s funny and related to the topic.
 By all means test it out beforehand.
 There is nothing worse than bombing a joke in front of a live audience when you’re not even a comedian--even if you think you are.